Find Your Next Book

 Ribbon cutting at the new Library

-The current location has 54,000 square feet (including space for expansion) of modern, bright and colorful space that is warm and welcoming to all.
+The current location has 54,000 square feet (including approximately 8,000 square feet for expansion) of modern, bright and colorful space that is warm and welcoming to all.
 This new location is in a town center that features residences and shops and is walking distance from an elementary school, high school, city recreation center and senior center.
+The area around the Library is also being developed as an entertainment complex.

 Inside the current Library building